 In this article we talk through five simple ways to write a survey that encourages honest, thoughtful answers.
-Attest Centre of Excellence (ACE) member, Nikos, recently implemented these practices in a client’s survey and saw overclaiming behaviours drop by almost 30%.
+Attest customer expertise (ACE) member, Nikos, recently implemented these practices in a client’s survey and saw overclaiming behaviours drop by almost 30%.

 Avoid leading titles